MikeArt91/YaMusicMike/README.md

 Task Description: Make Android application using Java.
 Parse JSON data from provided source.
 Base view should contain 2 screens:
 1) List of Artists.
 2) Detail information.
 Any additional libraries are allowed.

-#### My application contains 3 acivities:
+#### Application contains 3 acivities:

 - ListActivity contains list of artists with some further details (based on RecyclerView)
 - DetailActivity provides description of the Artist and a FloatingButton which leads to WebViewActivity
-- WebViewActivity will show artist's personal page on the Internet (if he has one)
+- WebViewActivity will show artist's personal page on the Internet (if there is one)

 <p align="center">
   <img src="/screenshots/ListActivity.png" alt="ListActivity" width="250"/>